maksuturva/magento_payment_module/README.md

-Maksuturva/eMaksut payment module for Magento Community Edition
+Maksuturva payment module for Magento Community Edition
 ==========================================================
-Copyright (C) 2012 Suomen Maksuturva Oy
+Copyright (C) 2016 Maksuturva Group Oy

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public